st00lenrobes/clubhouse/README.md

 This has been forked from [https://n00trals.xyz](https://n00trals.xyz).
 Huge props to them!

+Stolen Robes are a [y00ts](https://y00ts.com) clubhouse, with the specific clothes trait of "Stolen Hotel Robe".
 ### Adapting for other clubs

 This was built to work mostly out of the box with Netlify.
 Otherwise you'll need familiarity with building Javascript packages.
 We also recommend picking up a cheap domain at [Namecheap](https://www.namecheap.com/).